 Huel has UK delivery included in the price whereas Myprotein slaps a delivery charge on you just before you pay.

 Whole Fuel vs Huel.
-How easy is it to get hold of?
+How easy is it to buy?

-Purchasing either Whole Fuel or Huel is straight forward.
+Purchasing either Whole Fuel or Huel is straightforward and simple.

 Whole Fuel vs Huel.
-What are the company’s brand values?
+Which brand is best?